brian-e-shilo/Emojify/README.md

 # Emojify

-## Coursera - RNN Programming Assignment

-### Disclaimer:
-The given solutions in this project are only for reference purpose.

 ### Description of experiment

 Welcome!
 We're going to use word vector representations to build an Emojifier. 🤩 💫 🔥